GarikHarutyunyan/cpp-virtual-machine-32bit/README.md

 Each command must have 32 bit length.

-Command is splited in 4 parts/bytes.
+Command is splited to 4 parts/bytes.

 ```
 Firs Byte - OPCODE(Operation Code)